WillianMattosRibeiro/AutomatedClockFy/README.md

 ![img.png](images/img.png)

-Edit the fields, click submit, and you're done.
+Set your credentials in credentials.json, Edit the fields, click submit, and you're done.
 Never have problems with unposted hours on clockfy again.